Coat of arms of Bavaria: History

-Bavaria was one of the stem duchies of the Eastern Franconian Empire and the Holy Roman Empire.
-The House of Wittelsbach, which ruled in Bavaria for about eight centuries, used the coat lozengy from 1242, later quartering it with the lion of the Electorate of the Palatinate.
+Bavaria was one of the stem duchies of East Francia and the Holy Roman Empire.
+The House of Wittelsbach, which ruled in Bavaria for about eight centuries, used the coat lozengy from 1242, later quartering it with the lion of the Electoral Palatinate.

 Bavaria became a kingdom in 1806, and in 1835 a new coat of arms was created, similar to today's but representing some regions by different coats of arms.

 The first known coat of arms of the House of Wittelsbach was azure, a golden fess dancetty.
 When Louis I married Ludmilla, the widow of Albert III, Count of Bogen, he adopted the coat of arms of the counts of Bogen together with their land.
 The number of lozenges varied; from the 15th century 21 were used, increasing to 42 when Bavaria became a kingdom in 1806.